Rietta1/cicd_jenkins_project/README.md

 ### Tasks
-This project shows the a full cicd configuration for a java app, involving the use of
+This project shows the full cicd configuration for a Java app, involving the use of

 - maven for build,
 - sonarqube for scans ,